 coat each cookie with the white glaze.

-2. To make colors, remove one of tablespoon glaze to several custard cups.
-Add 1 or 2 drops of food coloring to each.
-Make some tints and some darker colors for creative decorating.
-Use a small brush or toothpick to swirl colors into desired patterns on cookies.
+2. To make colours, remove one of tablespoon glaze to several custard cups.
+Add 1 or 2 drops of food colouring to each.
+Make some tints and some darker colours for creative decorating.
+Use a small brush or toothpick to swirl colours into desired patterns on cookies.

 3. To use the same recipe as frosting, simply add a little more powdered sugar to thicken.

-*Food Coloring comes in two forms; paste or liquid.
-The paste makes the most vivid and varied colors, but liquid can also work well.
-Start with a tiny amount of food coloring and add more until desired color is reached.
+*Food colouring comes in two forms; paste or liquid.
+The paste makes the most vivid and varied colours, but liquid can also work well.
+Start with a tiny amount of food colouring and add more until desired colour is reached.